COBRA (consumer theory)

-Consumption: when consumers see a picture or watch a YouTube video displaying a specific brand e.g., Harley Davidson or Coca-Cola.
-Doing so, consumers are consuming brand-related media;
+Consumption: when consumers see a picture or watch a YouTube video displaying a specific brand, e.g., Harley Davidson or Coca-Cola.
+In doing so, consumers are consuming brand-related media;

-Contribution: when consumers engage with online brand-related media by commenting on a post or “Liking” a piece of content, they are moving from the stage of “observer” to a “media contributor”;
+Contribution: when consumers engage with online brand-related media by commenting on a post or “Liking” a piece of content, they are moving from the stage of “observer” to a “media contributor”.

 Creation: when consumers decide to upload a picture of a brand or product on Facebook, they are creating brand-related content.